heydoctor/synaptik/README.md

 Statty's approach to access is great - by using a `select` prop to pluck only the pieces of state you want, it's easy to inject derived state as a render prop, while also making it easy to check for referential equality to prevent unecessary renders.
 Statty was only missing a dedicated logic unit.

-Thus, Revault was born - aiming to assume the best traits of Unstated and Statty.
-Hope ya like it 👍
+Thus, Revault was born - marrying the concepts of Unstated and Statty in what looks to be a happy union.
+Hope y'all like it! 😎

 ## Usage